conradakunga/Blog/_posts/2026-06-19-removing-multiple-docker-images-improved.md

 The problem with this approach is that you need to know the [image IDs](https://windsock.io/explaining-docker-image-ids/) **in advance**.

-There is a **simpler** way to do this using some command line kung fu.
+There is a **simpler** way to do this using some command-line kung fu.

 Run the following command: